Clean Air and Lungs: The Dangers of Teen Smoking

 Toxic Chemicals and How They Affect the Body

 When people smoke, they are subjecting themselves and the people around them to a host of chemicals.
 Tobacco smoke has in excess of 7,000 different chemicals.
 Of these chemicals, as many as 250 of them are harmful and can cause serious health problems such as cancer.
 In fact, roughly 69 of these chemicals are known to be cancer-causing.
 Examples of chemicals found in tobacco smoke include toxic metals such as arsenic, which is also found in rat poisoning and pesticides; cadmium, which is used in batteries and can be found in battery acid; and chromium, which is used in making steel and lead.
-Examples of poisonous gases found in tobacco smoke include carbon monoxide, which is commonly found in the exhaust from cars; toulene, is used in paint thinners; butane, which is an ingredient in lighter fluid; hydrogen cyanide, which can be found in some chemical weapons; and ammonia.
+Examples of poisonous gases found in tobacco smoke include carbon monoxide, which is commonly found in the exhaust from cars; toluene is used in paint thinners; butane, which is an ingredient in lighter fluid; hydrogen cyanide, which can be found in some chemical weapons; and ammonia.
 Formaldehyde, vinyl chloride, and benzene are also examples of some of the chemicals found in tobacco smoke that are cancer-causing.
 Formaldehyde is the chemical used for embalming the dead.
 Benzene is a chemical that can be found in gasoline for vehicles.
-Ethylene oxide can result in headaches, vomiting, diarrhea, shortness of breath, and lung cancer
+Ethylene oxide can result in headaches, vomiting, diarrhea, shortness of breath, and lung cancer.

 Short-Term Health Effects

 Tobacco begins to affect a smoker in various ways, even with short-term use.
 Short-term tobacco use results in addiction, making it hard for the individual to stop and increasing the risk of developing long-term health problems.
 Additional problems that are related to breathing include bronchitis, diminished lung capacity, or damage to the respiratory system.
 Smoking will even affect one’s appearance by causing problems such as bad breath, staining of the teeth, and foul-smelling clothing and hair.
 Because tobacco smoke is inhaled, clean air devices, such as an air purifier, cannot prevent these health problems from occurring.
-Non-medical affects of smoking, such as foul-smelling clothing and hair, may be reduced somewhat by an air ionizer, which neutralizes odors.
+Non-medical effects of smoking, such as foul-smelling clothing and hair, may be reduced somewhat by an air ionizer, which neutralizes odors.

 Long-Term Health Effects